Private Orthopaedic Surgery in Canada

 4. Continuity of Care

-Patients who undergo private surgery must ensure their post-operative care is well-coordinated with their family physician or public healthcare provider.
+Patients who undergo private surgery must ensure their post-operative care when they return home is well-coordinated with their family physician or public healthcare provider.
 Since private clinics operate independently, there may be challenges in integrating medical records and follow-up care with the public system.
 However, many private clinics offer rehabilitation services to ensure a smooth recovery process.

 Finding the Right Solution